KEMPtechnologies/powershell-sdk-vnext/README.md

 `$Env:ProgramFiles\WindowsPowerShell\Modules` for All Users

-Install the KEMP Powershell module for the current user only
+Install the KEMP PowerShell module for the current user only

 * Save the current value of PSModulePath